girijeshkumar2007/UberAndLyft/README.md

 # UberAndLyft

-Add this line to your application's Gemfile:
+Go to your project path and run the following comand on your terminal

 pod install